Carbon-for-Developers/carbon-sdks/python/README.md

 ### `carbon.integrations.create_aws_iam_user`<a id="carbonintegrationscreate_aws_iam_user"></a>

+This endpoint can be used to connect S3 as well as Digital Ocean Spaces (S3 compatible)
-Create a new IAM user with permissions to:
+For S3, create a new IAM user with permissions to:
 <ol>
 <li>List all buckets.</li>
 <li>Read from the specific buckets and objects to sync with Carbon.
 Ensure any future buckets or objects carry
 the same permissions.</li>
 </ol>
 Once created, generate an access key for this user and share the credentials with us.
 We recommend testing this key beforehand.
+For Digital Ocean Spaces, generate the above credentials in your Applications and API page here https://cloud.digitalocean.com/account/api/spaces.
+Endpoint URL is required to connect Digital Ocean Spaces.

 #### 🛠️ Usage<a id="🛠️-usage"></a>